IDKiro/StarEnhancer/README.md

 ## Notes

-Due to agreements, we are unable to release part of the source code.
+Due to licenses, we are unable to release part of the source code.
 This repository provides a pure python implementation for research use.
 There are some differences between the repository and the paper as follows: